drag0sd0g/MariaAlpha/README.md

 - **Full observability** — Grafana LGTM stack (Alloy, Prometheus, Loki, Tempo, Grafana 11) with a provisioned Trading Pipeline dashboard covering all 7 services
 - **Production-grade CI** — lint, unit, integration, and end-to-end tests gating every pull request; CodeQL and Snyk security scans

-The Phase 1 acceptance test — `SimulatedHappyPathE2ETest` — boots the full 14-service Docker Compose stack and traverses the complete Tick-to-Trade pipeline on every CI run.
+The Phase 1 acceptance test — `SimulatedHappyPathE2ETest` — boots the full Docker Compose stack (15 long-running services + a one-shot Kafka topics initializer) and traverses the complete Tick-to-Trade pipeline on every CI run.
 See [`docs/phase-1-completion.md`](docs/phase-1-completion.md) for the full record of what was built.

-The roadmap for Phase 2 (Smart Order Router, TWAP/Momentum strategies, Helm/Kubernetes, Redis distributed cache, advanced order types, regime classifier, Playwright UI e2e tests) is in [§11 of the Technical Design Document](docs/technical-design-document.md#phase-2-full-desk-workflows--sor--rich-analytics).
+Phase 2 work has begun landing on `main`: the Smart Order Router (issue 2.1.1), the advanced order-type handlers IOC / FOK / GTC / Iceberg (2.1.3, 2.1.4), and the umbrella Helm chart for Kubernetes deployment (2.7.1) are all shipped.
+Remaining Phase 2 items — TWAP / Momentum / Implementation Shortfall strategies, Redis distributed position cache, regime classifier, Playwright UI e2e tests, and the docker image publish workflow — are tracked in [§11 of the Technical Design Document](docs/technical-design-document.md#phase-2-full-desk-workflows--sor--rich-analytics).

 ## Prerequisites